jsjoeio/joeprevite.com/src/data/posts/2023-02-17-storytelling.md

 1. setup

-   1. add some foreshadowing
+   * add some foreshadowing
 2. make interactions with person interesting

-   1. need something to be interesting before we find out he is a millionaire
+   * need something to be interesting before we find out he is a millionaire
-   2. connect with person first
+   * connect with person first
 3. reveal

-   1. success
+   * success
-   2. “now what can i learn from this?”
+   * “now what can i learn from this?”
 4. transition from obvious → less obvious ephiphany

-       1. what i learned about \[i
+   * what i learned about \[insert topic]
-   nsert topic]
-       2. the real lesson about life
+   * the real lesson about life
 5. transition from what i learned → what audience can learn

-   1. “let them share your epiphany”
+   * “let them share your epiphany”
-   2. how can they apply it themselves
+   * how can they apply it themselves
-   3. connect to them
+   * connect to them
-   4. this is the meta (break fourth wall)
+   * this is the meta (break fourth wall)

 ## Summary from Julian's Tweet Thread